What is a Yoga Garden

 What you might actually do there

-A yoga garden does not have to be used for a full yoga flow to be worthwhile.
+A yoga garden does not need to be used for a full yoga flow to be worthwhile.
 It can be a place for shoulder rolls before work, a few stretches after gardening, five quiet breaths at sunset, or ten minutes of Tai Chi on a balcony.
 Some days it may support movement.
 Other days it may simply hold stillness.

 That flexibility is part of what makes the idea so sustainable.
 When a space is designed for low-pressure use, you are more likely to return to it again and again.
 Over time, that repeated return can become a realistic rhythm of self-care rather than another routine that feels too demanding to maintain.